-- 1. How will families, communities, government and other stakeholders sustain and build on the gains made in child well-being once the shared projects come to an end? - 2.
-How can communities continue to mitigate and manage major threats to sustainability for example, natural disasters, conflicts or pandemics? - 3.
-How does WV prepare to transition in a way that builds local capacities to continue working towards the sustained well-being of children? - 4.
-How does the transition need to be communicated to local stakeholders?
-For Existing Area Programmes - 1.
-Have there been any changes in the plans or the capacity of the community and local stakeholders to sustain the improvements in CWB after transition? - 2.
-Has WV's contribution towards the overall community plan declined while the contribution of local stakeholders has increased? - For the final transition of the Area Programme - I. Are local communities and partners in the AP positively engaging in the transition process and demonstrating ownership of their future development?

-1. The expected transition date has been communicated to, and a sustainability plan has been agreed with, local stakeholders.

-- Any changes to the context or the capacity of local stakeholders to sustain the improvements have been discussed with local stakeholders and the programme has been adapted to try to safeguard the improvements and aim for their sustainability. - 2.
-WV's contribution towards shared projects and the overall community plan has declined whilst the contribution of local stakeholders has increased.

-For the final transition of the Area Programme
+Gui ding Questions For initial planning of new Area Programmes How will families, communities, government and other stakeholders sustain and build on the gains made in child well-being once the shared projects come to an end?
+2. How can communities continue to mitigate and manage major threats to sustainability - for example, natural disasters, conflicts or pandemics?
+How does WV prepare to transition in a way that builds local capacities to continue working towards the sustained well-being of children?
+4. How does the transition need to be communicated to local stakeholders?
+For Existing Area Programmes Have there been any changes in the plans or the capacity of the community and local stakeholders to sustain the improvements in CWB after transition?
+2. Has WV's contribution towards the overall community plan declined while the contribution of local stakeholders has increased?
+For the final transition of the Area Programme ١.
+Are local communities and partners in the AP positively engaging in the transition process and demonstrating ownership of their future development?
+Out comes initial planning of new Area Programmes he expected transition date has been communicated to, and a sustainability plan has been agreed with, local takeholders.
+For Existing Area Programmes I. A ny changes to the context or the capacity of local stakeholders to sustain the improvements have been discussed with local stakeholders and the programme has been adapted to try to safeguard the improvements and aim for their sustainability.
+VV's contribution towards shared projects and the overall community plan has declined whilst the ontribution of local stakeholders has increased.
+For the final transition of the Area Programme Local stakeholders and communities are able to work together effectively towards a common vision of child well-being without ongoing support from WV.
+2. L ocal stakeholders have an increased capacity to analyse and respond to changes in the local context.

-- 1. Local stakeholders and communities are able to work together effectively towards a common vision of child well-being without ongoing support from WV. - 2.
-Local stakeholders have an increased capacity to analyse and respond to changes in the local context. - 3.
-Local stakeholders are able to mobilise their own resources and acquire needed resources from external sources. - 4.
-Local stakeholders have an increased capacity to mitigate and manage disaster risk. - 5.
+- 3. Local stakeholders are able to mobilise their own resources and acquire needed resources from external - Local stakeholders have an increased capacity to mitigate and manage disaster risk. - 5.
 A clear communication plan is prepared and implemented with stakeholders. - 6.
 Clear plans are in place for the transfer of assets and responsibilities to local stakeholders once WV's contribution has come to an end. - 7.
 Learning has been documented and shared.